-It's been almost two years since Apple launched the iPad mini 4, and that model could be the last 7.9in tablet from Apple.
-Although you might be waiting for an iPad mini 5 or 'iPad Pro Mini' to upgrade an older or broken iPad, there are no leaks or rumours to suggest one is on the horizon.
-Here's what the rumours say about the 2017 iPad mini release date, price and specs.
+It's been over two years since Apple launched the iPad mini 4, which could well be the last 7.9in tablet Apple ever makes.
+So if you might be waiting for an iPad mini 5 or 'iPad Pro Mini' it's looking less and less likely there will be one.
+Here's what the rumours say.

 When is the iPad Pro mini release date?